Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![DateTime](../../Assets/Screenshots/DataHub/DataTypes/DateTime.png "[DateTime]")

-The data type *DateTime* is used to indicate a date and/or a time.
-You can configure whether to display or not the date and the time and you can select a date and time format.
+The *DateTime* data type is used to indicate a date and/or a time.
+You can configure whether to display or not the date and the time, and you can select a date and time format.
 A calendar widget to select the date is displayed in the product view.
-In the *PIM Basic Set*, the *Expiration date* attribute has the data type *DateTime*.
+In the *PIM Basic Set*, the *Expiration date* attribute has the *DateTime* data type.

 The *DataHub* plugin owns this data type.